sayandeep520/Mycobacterium_Abscessus_TDA_Model/README.md

 If you utilize this code, data, or the "MmpL Collapse" theoretical framework in your research, please cite the associated work:

-> **Sayan Deep Bera.** *Genomic and Topological Drivers of the Mycobacterium abscessus Rough-Morphotype Transition.*, Amrita School of Nanoscience and Molecular Medicine, 2025.
+> **Sayan Deep Bera.** *The "MmpL Collapse": Genomic Entropy and Evolutionary Game Theory Reveal the Mechanism of Mycobacterial Drug Resistance.*, Amrita School of Nanoscience and Molecular Medicine, 2025.

 ---